-- Enable tax collection
+- Enable tax collection.

-- Information passed to Stripe
+- Review the information passed to Stripe.

 Enable tax collection

-If your business is located in the European Union, Canada, or Australia you will also be asked to provide your tax registration number (VAT, GST, etc).
+If your business is located in the European Union, Canada, or Australia you will also be asked to provide your tax identification number (VAT, GST, etc).
 When taxes are charged to your members, this number will be added to the payment receipts sent to them for bookkeeping purposes and compliance.

 Memberful does not file or remit taxes on your behalf to the government; we simply help you collect the appropriate taxes at the time of the transaction.
 You’ll still need to remit taxes on your own.
 We pass information to your Stripe account to make that easier.